Low Sugar Strawberry Jam | Small Batch

 Can You Can Frozen Berries?

-You can use frozen berries, but the berries will need to be thawed before you start processing so that the temperature is correct in the jam/jelly maker.
+You can use frozen strawberries, but the berries will need to be thawed before you start processing so that the temperature is correct in the jam/jelly maker.

 Can I Make Jam From Frozen Strawberries?